 IX.
-The wife and children of any Indian enfranchised under this Act shall be entitled to their respective shares of all annuities or annual sums payable to the tribe; subject to the provisions hereinafter made as to such shares.
+The wife and children of any Indian enfranchised under Their rights. this Act shall be entitled to their respective shares of all annuities or annual sums payable to the tribe; subject to the provisions hereinafter made as to such shares.

-X. An Indian enfranchised under this Act, to whom any of the lands reserved for the use of his Tribe shall be allotted as aforesaid, shall have a life estate only therein, but he shall have power to dispose of the same by will to any of his children or lineal descendants, and if he dies intestate as to any such lands, the same shall descend to his children or lineal descendants according to the laws of that portion of the Province in which such lands are situate, and the said children or lineal descendants to whom such land shall be so devised or shall descend, shall have the fee simple thereof; but if such Indian die without leaving any child or lineal descendant but leaving a widow, she shall, instead of Dow r to which she shall not be entitled, have the said land for life or until her re-marriage, but upon her death or remarriage it shall escheat to the Crown: and if any child or lineal descendant and without having disposed of such land or any part thereof and die leaving no lineal descendant and without having disposed of such land or part thereof by will or otherwise, it shall escheat to the Crown.
+X. An Indian enfranchised under this Act, to whom any of Estate and the lands reserved for the use of his Tribe shall be allotted as rights of Inaforesaid, shall have a life estate only therein, but he shall dian in land have power to dispose of the same by will to any of his children him under or lineal descendants, and if he dies intestate as to any such this Act. lands, the same shall descend to his children or lineal descendants according to the laws of that portion of the Province in which such lands are situate, and the said children or lineal descendants to whom such land shall be so devised or shall descend, shall have the fee simple thereof; but if such Indian die Land to eswithout leaving any child or lineal descendant but leaving a wi- cheat in cerdow, she shall, instead of Dow r to which she shall not be entitled, have the said land for life or until her re-marriage, but upon her death or re-marriage it shall escheat to the Crown: and if any child or lineal descendant of such Indian shall take such land or any part thereof and die leaving no lineal descendant and without having disposed of such land or part thereof by will or otherwise, it shall escheat to the Crown.

 XI.
-If any Indian enfranchised under this Act shall die leaving any child under the age of twenty-one years, the Superintendent General of Indians shall become ipso facto the tutor of such child as to property and rights in Lower Canada, and the guardian of such child as to property and rights in Upper Canada, until it shall attain the age of twenty-one years; and the widow of such Indian, being also the mother of any such child, shall receive its share of the proceeds of the estate of such Indian during the minority of the child, and shall be entitled to reside on the land left by such Indian, so long as in the opinion of the Superintendent General she shall live respectably.
+If any Indian enfranchised under this Act shall die Superintenleaving any child under the age of twenty-one years, the Super- dent General intendent General of Indians shall become ipso facto the tutor or tutor of of such child as to property and rights in Lower Canada, and infant childthe guardian of such child as to property and rights in Upper ren of enfran-Canada, until it shall attain the age of twenty-one years ; and the dians. widow of such Indian, being also the mother of any such child, shall receive its share of the proceeds of the estate of such Indian during the minority of the child, and shall be entitled to reside on the land left by such Indian, so long as in the opinion of the Superintendent General she shall live respectably.

 XII.
-The capital of the annual share of the wife of any Indian enfranchised under this Act in any annuity or annual sum payable to her Tribe, shall be held in trust by the Superintendent General of Indian affairs for the purposes of this section, and the interest thereof shall be paid to her yearly while she shall be the wife or widow of such Indian, and upon, her death or re-marriage one half of such capital sum shall be divided equally among her children, and the other half shall revert, to the Tribe to which she belonged; but if she have no children, the whole shall revert to the said Tribe.
+The capital of the annual share of the wife of any In- As to the dian enfranchised under this Act in any annuity or annual sum share of the aian entranchised under this Act in any annuity of annuar sum wife of any en-payable to her Tribe, shall be held in trust by the Superinten- franchised Indent General of Indian affairs for the purposes of this section, dian in any and the interest thereof shall be paid to her yearly while she annuity to her shall be the wife or widow of such Indian and upon her death shall be the wife or widow of such Indian, and upon her death or re-marriage one half of such capital sum shall be divided equally among her children, and the other half shall revert to the Tribe to which she belonged; but if she have no children, the whole shall revert to the said Tribe.